Here’s How Selling A Life Insurance Policy Works

 We’ve compiled this ultimate guide to selling a life insurance policy to openly and transparently answer all your questions about the process.

-Yes, selling a life insurance policy is possible for a one-time cash payment.
-In the financial world, this is often referred to as a life settlement, and it can offer increased liquidity for those who need it.
+Selling a life insurance policy for a one-time cash payment is probably more common than you think.
+In the financial world, this is often called a life settlement, and it can offer increased liquidity for those who need it.
 But what does it mean to sell a life insurance policy?
 In simple terms, a life settlement is the sale of a life insurance policy that—for myriad reasons—is no longer wanted or needed.
 For the original policyholder, this results in a one-time cash payment.
-The investor who purchases the policy assumes the responsibility of paying the premiums and receives the death benefit upon the passing of the original policyholder.
+The investors and companies that buy life insurance policies assume the responsibility of paying the premiums and ultimately receive the death benefit upon the passing of the original policyholder.
 Later in this article, we’ll talk more about why you may wish to sell your policy and what the process is like.

 Before exploring further, it is essential to note that there are two basic kinds of settlements: life settlements and viatical settlements.